psyinfra/tipue-search-lite/README.md

 * Removed dependency on jQuery
 * Removed image support
-* Removed "related searches"
+* Removed hard-coded related searches
-* Removed "word replacement"
+* Removed word replacement
-* Removed "stemming replacement"
+* Removed stemming replacement
 * Removed pagination of results
-* Removed "tipuesearchWeights"
+* Removed hard-coded page-weighting
-* Linting and code simplification
+* Significant code refactoring, modernization, and bug fixing

 ## Settings

-To modify the output, change the corresponding value of the set-variable in tipuesearch_lite.js:
+To modify the output, change the corresponding value of the `set` variable in `tipuesearch_lite.js`:

 * **showContext**: show part of text from page with results
 * **contextLength**: number of characters for context